Who can use this feature?

 |---|---|

-| scheduling-link-list-personal | List personal scheduling links for a user |
+| scheduling-link-list-personal | Returns all personal scheduling links for a user |

-| scheduling-link-list-round-robin | List round-robin scheduling links |
+| scheduling-link-list-round-robin | Returns round-robin scheduling links (booking URLs backed by a distribution); all filters optional |

 Handoff